Code-Institute-Submissions/portfolio-6/readme.md

 ### After Deployment

 Once the Portfolio was deployed on Github Pages, I was able to test the website on various environments and devices.
-Although the website was tested thoroughly on the local machine during the development phase, it was always my intention to test the website on different envrionments and devices I had available at my disposable.
+Although the website was tested thoroughly on the local machine during the development phase, it was always my intention to test the website on different environments and devices I had available at my disposable.

 This paid dividends when testing the website on smaller devices such as mobile phones running iOS and Android operating systems.
 A few problems I found were: